Mila's Meals: The Beginning & The Basics

 When it comes to feeding your children, follow your gut.
 These recipes have been extracted from Mila’s Meals: The Beginning & The Basics’, by Catherine Barnhoorn, a collection of nourishing wholefood recipes and food ideas for your child’s first year (and the rest of the family too) – free from gluten, refined sugar, dairy and artificial additives.

-Barnhoorn, who is currently completing her studies at The Institute For Integrative Nutrition, believes disease begins in the gut.
+Barnhoorn, who qualified as an Integrative Nutrition Health Coach through The Institute For Integrative Nutrition, believes disease begins in the gut.
 She promoted full mind-body nutrition, with an awareness of food intolerances, as an imperative for optimal growth and future health.
 A strong digestion allows for greater absorption of nutrients and a stronger immune system.

 CULTURED (FERMENTED) FOODS